landonwest815/spreadsheet-editor/README.md

     3. Assignment Three:        Predicted Hours:          15        Actual Hours:    15
     4. Assignment Four:         Predicted Hours:          10        Actual Hours:    12
     5. Assignment Five:         Predicted Hours:          10        Actual Hours:    13
+    6. Assignment Six:          Predicted Hours:          15        Actual Hours:    32

+    Note on Assignment Six:
+        The excessive amount of time spent was due to me wanting it to look exactly how I wanted it to.
+        It was an enjoyable 32 hours rather than a stressful 32 hours.